AlessandroZ/BeRoot/Linux/README.md

 Search the socket, usually on `/run/docker.sock` or `/var/run/docker.sock`.
 If one exists, take a look at [this](https://book.hacktricks.xyz/linux-unix/privilege-escalation/docker-breakout).

-If the socket is witable, you could use [traitor](https://github.com/liamg/traitor).
+If the socket is writable, you could use [traitor](https://github.com/liamg/traitor).

 Container privilege
 ----